• Skip to primary navigation

 #11.
 Biotechnology Camp

-Ideal for high school students with an interest in computers, math, science, and medicine, this five-day program combines UNIX, wet-lab techniques (including PCR and gel-electrophoresis), and thermodynamics calculation of nucleotide hybridization to teach nucleotide biotechnology.
+Ideal for high school students with interest in computers, math, science, and medicine, this five-day program combines UNIX, wet-lab techniques (including PCR and gel-electrophoresis), and thermodynamics calculation of nucleotide hybridization to teach nucleotide biotechnology.

 • Specialty: Life Sciences/Biology